lvarin/csc-cloud/md/13-AppPackaging.md

 # Helm packages installation
 One command: `helm install`
-It may requires the installation of a repository before:
+It may require the installation of a repository before:
 - `helm repo add ....`
 - `helm repo update`
 - `helm search repo ....`